★ Spaces are limited — Reserve your spot for the Historic 2026 Sierra Leone Homecoming Tour

 Is Sierra Leone safe for tourists?+

 Sierra Leone is generally safe for heritage tourists, particularly in organized group travel.
-Fambul Tik has been leading tours safely since 2019 with professional local guides and support teams.
+Fambul Tik has been leading tours safely since 2019 with professional local guides, vetted drivers, and 4x4 vehicles.
+Tourist crime is rare — the main risk is road travel, which we mitigate by avoiding night driving.
+Watch for opportunistic pickpocketing in crowded markets.

-The official currency is the Sierra Leonean Leone (SLE).
+The official currency is the Sierra Leonean Leone (NLE).
 US dollars are widely accepted at hotels and major establishments.
-All foreign currency exchanges are done at official banking rates — never at street rates.
+ATMs accepting Visa and Mastercard are available in Freetown and major towns.
+Mid-range and upscale hotels accept cards; smaller venues are cash-only.
+Mobile money (Orange Money, Afrimoney) is widely used.
+Foreign currency exchanges should always be at official banks or licensed bureaux — never at street rates.

 How do I get from the USA to Freetown?+